 A screenshot from Goodell's 2020 video

 In a video released by Goodell in June 2020, he announced a shift in his view on the peaceful kneeling protest during the national anthem.

 "We, the National Football League, condemn racism and the systematic oppression of Black people.
 We, the National Football League, admit we were wrong for not listening to NFL players earlier, and encourage all to speak out and peacefully protest.
 We, the National Football League, believe Black lives matter," he said.

 In the video posted to Instagram, he went on to give his condolences to the families of Black people murdered in racially-motivated incidents.
 He included the names of George Floyd, Breonna Taylor, and Ahmaud Arbery, as well as "all the families who have endured police brutality."

 And their view was disingenuous from the start.
 Colin Kaepernick made the goal and importance of his protests obvious.
-But the commissioner acted like he didn't get it.
+He explained his position at length both in the media and to the National Football League directly, but the league commissioner, Roger Goodell, acted like he didn't understand the message of the protest.

 Dean Bertoncelj / Shutterstock.com

 Kaepernick made it clear that he was simply calling out racial inequality in America.
-He said up-front that it was about persistent racial injustice.
+From the very beginning, Kaepernick clarified again and again the purpose of his protests.
+As he told multiple sources, the protest was not intended to be disrespectful of U.S. armed forces or the American flag.
+He said up-front that his protest was about persistent racial injustice.
 He also explained his thinking behind taking a knee.